-My mother used to put either fresh seafood, cheap sardines fish, or balaw – the small shrimps.
-Sometimes, when she have some extra money, she’d add in cans of sardines (the irony hahaha!).
+My childhood memories are filled with days where our backyard’s abundance of gabi (taro leaves) and coconut turned into this comforting dish.
+Laing’s beauty lies in its flexibility.
+My mother used to put either fresh seafood, cheap sardines fish, or balaw – the small shrimps to make Tinoto – also a taro dish that is unique to Marinduque.
+Whether you have fresh seafood or pantry staples like canned fish, this dish adapts beautifully.
+I fondly recall how canned sardines, a seemingly ordinary ingredient, were a delightful treat in our Laing.
+Sometimes, when nanay had some extra money, she’d add in cans of sardines (the irony hahaha!).
 No, really, that’s how it is in the province.
-I grew up thinking that the canned sardines was somehow more special than the fresh fish.
+I grew up thinking that the canned sardines were somehow more special than the fresh fish.

 Chef Jessie’s Laing was just how we make it with the oil almost separating from the coconut milk.
 I loved the addition of liempo – something I have not tried before.
 It brought another layer of creaminess to the laing apart from the sweetish taste of coconut milk.

-I wishes it was a bit spicier though – if it was me, I would add about 10 pieces of siling labuyo.
-On the recipe she only added 5, If I remember correctly.
+If it was me, I would add about 10 pieces of siling labuyo.
+On the recipe, she only added 5, If I remember correctly.
 So add chili as you want.
-One curious thing however, is that Chef Jessie stirred her gabi right after cooking.
+One curious thing, however, is that Chef Jessie stirred her gabi right after cooking.
 I grew up cooking it with the admonition to never ever stir the gabi when it is still cooking in the kakang gata (the first part of the coconut milk), or else it will be “itchy” in the mouth.
 So now I’m wondering if its just an old wives tale, haha!

 Ingredients